View Willie Hale's Obituary on TheStarPress.com and share memories

 Willie is survived by his sons, Clinton (Donna) Hale Jr., Teddy Hale, Shane Hale, Tony Hines and Mike Hale; Daughter, Sara Cox; Brothers, Bob (Judy) and Bill (Joyce) Hale; 13 grandchildren, 27 great-grandchildren, 7 great-great-grandchildren and several nieces and nephews.

-He is preceded in death by his mother and father; Daughter, Connie Mulford; Brothers, Clayton Hale, Ernie "Fed" Hale and Earl England; Grandson, Collin Mulford; Special friend, Diane Torke.
+He is preceded in death by his mother and father; Daughter, Connie Mulford; Brothers, Clayton Hale, Ernie "Fed" Hale and Earl England; Grandson, Collin Mulford; Sister-in-law, Lisa Hale; Special friend, Diane Torke.

 Services for Willie will be held at 1 p.m.
 Friday, December 27, 2019 at Parson Mortuary, 801 W. Adams St., Muncie, IN 47305.
-There will be public visitation from 11:30 a.m. until time of service with pastor Denny Helton officiating, with burial to follow at Gardens of Memory.
+There will be public visitation from 11:30 a.m. until time of service with pastor Denny Helton officiating, with burial to follow at Beech Grove Cemetery.

 Online condolences may be shared with the family at www.parsonmortuary.com